Argentina stocks bounce back, bonds edge higher

 "The MerVal's reaction was simply reflecting the strength of outside markets," said Leopoldo Olivari, a trader at the Bacque brokerage.

-The MerVal's top performing stock was Brazilian state-run energy firm Petrobras APBR.BA (PETR4.SA: Cotización), which rose 6.47 percent to 161.3 pesos per share.
+The MerVal's top performing stock was Brazilian state-run energy firm Petrobras APBR.BA (PETR4.SA), which rose 6.47 percent to 161.3 pesos per share.

 Bond prices <AR/BONOS> also recovered some ground after losses earlier in the week, ending the day with an average gain of 0.5 percent due to speculation over the inflation figure due to be announced on Thursday and over the U.S. Federal Reserve's interest rate policy.